December 1964 South Vietnamese coup: Brinks Hotel bombing

 At the same time, Westmoreland became concerned with the growing antipathy towards the US and requested the United States Pacific Command (CINCPAC): "In view of the current unstable political situation ... and the possibility that this situation could lead to anti-American activities of the unknown intensity, request Marine Landing Force now off Cap Varella be positioned out of sight of land off Cap St. Jacques soonest."
 Better known as Vũng Tàu, Cap St. Jacques was a coastal city at the mouth of the Saigon River around 80 km southeast of the capital.
 Westmoreland also put U.S. Marines based at Subic Bay in the Philippines on notice.

 On the same day, the Viet Cong bombed the Brinks Hotel, where US officers were billeted, killing two Americans and injuring around 50 people, civilian bystanders and military personnel.
 As a result, there was a suspicion among a minority that Khánh's junta had been behind the attack, even though the Viet Cong had claimed responsibility through a radio broadcast.
 When the Americans started making plans to retaliate against North Vietnam, they did not tell Khánh and his junta.
 Westmoreland, Taylor, and other senior US officers in Saigon and Washington urged President Lyndon Baines Johnson to authorize reprisal bombings against North Vietnam, Taylor predicting: "Some of our local squabbles will probably disappear in enthusiasm which our action would generate."
 Johnson refused and one reason was the political instability in Saigon.
 Johnson reasoned the international community and the American public were unlikely to believe the Viet Cong were behind the attack, feeling they would instead blame local infighting for the violence.
 Johnson administration officials did not conclude that the communists were responsible until four days after the attack.
 The State Department cabled Taylor, saying "In view of the overall confusion in Saigon", public US and international opinion towards an American air strike would be that the Johnson administration was "trying to shoot its way out of an internal [South Vietnamese] political crisis".

-Fall out
+Fallout

 As a result of the tension in late-December, the standoff remained.
 The US hoped the generals would relent because they could not survive and be able to repel the communists or rival officers without aid from Washington.
 On the other hand, Khánh and the Young Turks expected the Americans would become more worried about the communist gains first and acquiesce to their fait accompli against the HNC.
 The generals were correct.